Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

 \subsection{Climatology}

-The topography of New Guinea, illustrated in Figure \ref{fig:2coors}a, shows a complex terrain dominated by steep and mountain ridges over 4 km in height.
-These ridges have been demonstrated to play a crucial role in initiating convection within the diurnal precipitation cycle, effectively splitting rainbands \cite{peatman2021ensomjo} and influencing their further propagation.
+The topography of New Guinea, illustrated in Figure \ref{fig:2coors}a, is defined by complex terrain dominated by steep mountain ridges exceeding 4 km in height.
+This pronounced orography exerts a strong control on regional circulations and substantially influences convection and precipitation.
+In particular, the central ridges have been shown to play a pivotal role in initiating convection within the diurnal precipitation cycle, effectively splitting rainbands \cite{peatman2021ensomjo} and modulating their subsequent propagation.
 Previous research has largely concentrated on the northeastern coastline \cite{hassim2016diurnal, peatman2021ensomjo, fang2022global}.
 Still, the question of whether similar and symmetric offshore propagation occurs along the island’s southwestern side related to the ridge remains largely unexamined.
 To better analyze the convection emanating from the primary ridges toward both sides symmetrically, we introduce the first orthogonal coordinate system, with the x-axis aligned along the ridge and the positive y-axis oriented toward the northeast.
-This system is designated as the \textit{topography-aligned coordinate system}.
+This system is designated as the \textit{topography-aligned coordinate system} (X'-Y').
 This coordinate system is shown in Figure \ref{fig:2coors}a, and it will be used for some of the analyses for Figure \ref{fig:clim.Feb.Aug.mtn}.

-Figure \ref{fig:2coors}b illustrates the February-averaged precipitation rate for 2001-2021 over New Guinea, the adjacent seas, and surrounding islands based on GPM observational data within the same domain utilized for the subsequent WRF simulations.
-The rainiest areas in the domain can be roughly divided into three modes: rainfall occurring over the slopes of central mountains; rainfall originating over the ocean near the island's coastline; and rainfall situated over the northern equatorial ocean, far from the islands.
-Two noticeable dry gaps appear between the rain bands over the central ridge and the ocean.
+Figure \ref{fig:2coors}b illustrates the February-averaged precipitation rate for 2001-2021 over New Guinea, the adjacent seas, and surrounding islands based on observational data within the same domain utilized for the subsequent WRF simulations.
+The rainiest areas in the domain can be roughly divided into three modes: rainfall occurring over the slopes of central mountains; rainfall originating over the ocean near the island's coastline; and rainfall situated over the northern equatorial ocean (142-151°E, 0-6°N), far from the islands.
+Two distinct dry gaps separate the rainbands over the mountain slopes from those over the adjacent coastal waters.